vshaumann/GalaXQL-Solutions/README.md

 # _GalaXQL Tutorial Solutions_

-_SQL tutorial covering basic, intermediate and advanced SQL functions_
+_SQL tutorial covering basic, intermediate and advanced SQL functions._
+_GalaXQL software generates three tables of stars, planets and moons, each with 50,000 rows of data._

 ## Contents